kks32-courses/latex/README.md

 *    Style guide and good practices
 *    Better tables and figures
 *    Referencing and Bibliography
-*    Formatting your thesis using the PhD Thesis Template
+*    Formatting your thesis using the CUED PhD Thesis Template

 ## License
 This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit [http://creativecommons.org/licenses/by/4.0/](http://creativecommons.org/licenses/by/4.0/).